20 January 2025

 How I see it is this: I am not going to swing into action and double down on my books with the idea that when the hiatus is over, I will be able to mesh seamlessly into the flying world as if I had never left.
 I am grounded not because of a violation of company procedure or policy, but because I had a cardiac event.

 And that is surely a message from the universe to step back a minute.
-The other senior pilots who had gon through this were encouraging of one thing alone: that I should take it easy for a while.
+The other senior pilots who had gone through this were encouraging of one thing alone: that I should take it easy for a while.
 Perhaps for many years I had been pushing too hard.
 Both in military service and civil life, I have had to chase uphill in both careers, if I can call them those.
 I was never particularly gifted, and the demographical barriers were constant, therefore pushing against the club members of the pressure groups which exist in these corridors was the only way I could take a step forward at a time though I often felt I was regressing.

 I am listening to the universe speak.
 I must back off for a while.
 I must rebuild my physical fitness and resilience.
 Also and especially since the kids are all employed, I must stop taking life too seriously, champing furiously at the bit.
 The battle for everything is over.
 I must now live for myself and for those whom I love.